-Pneumatic supplies, in the form of portable nitrogen bottles, will be available for connection to recharge the accumulators and provide motive gas to the HCVS.
+Pneumatic supplies, in the form of portable nitrogen bottles, will be available for connection to provide motive gas to the HCVS.

 These actions provide long term support for HCVS operation for the period beyond 24 hours to 7 days (sustained operation time period) because on-site and off-site personnel and resources will have access to the unit to provide needed action and supplies.